nvim-neorg/neorg/docs/README.md

 All the things you will need to know are described [right here](/docs/CONTRIBUTING.md#formatting-rules).
 So go ahead and make something already! :P

 # Creating Modules
 Now's the fun part, you gotta learn how the module system works and how to program for it!
-A mini walkthrough is available at [CREATING_MODULES.md](https://github.com/vhyrro/neorg/wiki/Creating-Modules)
+A mini walkthrough is available in the [Creating Modules](https://github.com/vhyrro/neorg/wiki/Creating-Modules) document in the wiki.

 # The Future
 Want to know what's brewing up behind the scenes?
 Take a look at the [written roadmap](/docs/ROADMAP.md) to see where we're headed!